Over many years we’ve kept very detailed records of patient outcomes. We don’t just quote international results, we know what our own results are!

-We no longer use a 50 Fr bougie and 10 of the original 100 patients have required a re-sleeeve gastrectomy to a smaller bougie size and have their weight loss back on track.
+We no longer use a 50 Fr bougie and 17 of the original 100 patients have required a re-sleeeve gastrectomy to a smaller bougie size and this has set their weight loss back on track.

 Generally the higher your starting BMI and weight is, the more weight you will lose in Kg but the smaller the loss as expressed in % EWL.
 Patients with a low BMI at start off lose less absolute weight in Kg but their calculated % EWL appears greater!

-This means that based on a current sleeve size of 36 Fr in a patient with a BMI 30-35 we would expect close to 100% EWL by 1 year!
+This means that based on a current sleeve size of 36 Fr in a patient with a BMI 30-35 we would expect you to lose over 140% EWL by 1 year!

 Revision vs Primary Surgery

 Weight loss may not be as good in patients who have had several operations, but is still a very effective option.

 There are a number of reasons for this: